emmartins/quickstart/template/README.md

 Technologies: (list technologies used here)
 Summary: (a brief description of the quickstart to appear in the table )
-Prerequisites: (list any quickstarts that must be deployed prior to running this one) Target Product: (EAP, WFK, JDG, etc)
+Prerequisites: (list any quickstarts that must be deployed prior to running this one) Target Product: (WildFly, WFK, JDG, etc)
 Source: (The URL for the repository that is the source of record for this quickstart)